 Figure 4 – A parabola can be obtained by slicing a cone at an angle.

-Figure 5 – A parabola is also defined as the set of points that are equal distant from a point called the Focus and a straight line called the directrix.
+Figure 5 – A parabola is also defined as the set of points that are equally distant from a point called the Focus and a straight line called the directrix.

 Figure 6 – A parabola can also be defined by a mathematical equation.